 Early Screening and Intervention in Literacy and Numeracy

-visit our summer clinic to observe our work
+schedule a visit to observe our work

 Evidence –Classroom-Based Reading Instruction Proven to Identify and Remediate Reading Deficits for emerging readers.